Ztarknet-recursion/recursive-cairo/README.md

 This would result in the Cairo proof to have certain shapes and parameters below that we take as assumptions.

-- The bootloader emits 5 output, each of [u32; 8].
+- The bootloader emits 5 outputs, each of [u32; 8].
    * The 1st output is 1, representing that 1 task has been [executed](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/bootloaders/simple_bootloader/simple_bootloader.cairo#L80)
    * The 2nd output is 4, representing that this task has [4 - 2 = 2 outputs](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/bootloaders/simple_bootloader/execute_task.cairo#L299).
    * The 3rd output is the program hash of the Blake2s hash of the [Cairo-to-Cairo recursive verifier][cairo-recursive-verifier]'s binary code.
 This hash is computed and appended to the output by the simple bootloader.
-   * The 4th output is the program hash of the Blake2s hash of [a Starknet OS (SNOS) Cairo program](https://github.com/keep-starknet-strange/snos).
+   * The 4th output is the program hash of the Blake2s hash of [a Starknet OS (SNOS) Cairo program][snos].
 This hash is computed and appended to the output by the Cairo-to-Cairo recursive verifier.
    * The 5th output is the hash of the outputs of the SNOS Cairo program.
 - The entire Cairo program uses the Stwo-Cairo AIR in the following way.
 The Cairo-to-Cairo recursive verifier should have the same AIR usage for all Cairo proofs being verified.
    * It uses `add`, `add_small`, `add_ap`, `assert_eq`, `assert_eq_imm`, `assert_eq_double_deref`, `blake`, `call`, `call_rel_imm`, `jnz`, `jnz_taken`, `jump_rel`, `jump_rel_imm`, `mul`, `mul_small`, `qm31`, `ret` opcode components, but it does not use `generic`, `jump`, `jump_double_deref`.